Anonymous202401/If-Recollecting-were-Forgetting/README.md

-This repository is the supplementary code of the paper "Efficient and Generalizable Certified Unlearning: A Hessian-free Recollection Approach"
+This repository is the supplementary code of the paper "**Efficient and Generalizable Second-Order Unlearning: A Hessian-free Online Model Updates Approach**"

 ## Experiments Codebase
 This section contains the bash scripts to run all the experiments for the paper.